Groundwater Prohibition Area

 A full copy of the report is available under ‘Reports’ below.

-As per the EPA’s previous advice, groundwater (bore water) in this area is contaminated and is prohibited to be used for any purpose.
-Mains water and water from rainwater tanks is not affected and home grown fruit and vegetables are safe to consume, provided they are not watered using bore water.
+Groundwater (bore water) in this area is contaminated and is prohibited to be used for any purpose.
+Water from mains and rainwater tanks is not affected and home-grown fruit and vegetables are safe to consume, provided they are not watered using bore water.

-The EPA established a community working group in South-Eastern Edwardstown and meetings were held during 2015, through to August 2016 for information sharing and the opportunity to ask questions of EPA staff.
-If you are interested in re-establishing these meetings with the EPA, we would like to hear from you.
-If you have any other queries or concerns, or would like to arrange a private meeting, please do not hesitate to contact us on 1800 729 175 or email for further information.
+The EPA established a community working group and meetings were held during 2015, through to August 2016 for information sharing and the opportunity to ask questions of EPA staff.

 TCE is an industrial chemical used widely as a metal cleaner and degreaser.
 In the past, TCE was used in many applications including electroplating, cleaning metal, dry cleaning, decaffeination of coffee and as an anaesthetic used in hospitals.

 The purpose of this assessment program is to understand the nature and extent of groundwater and soil vapour contamination as a result of former industrial activities at two properties on Arabrie and Erudina Avenues, Edwardstown.
-These works have and continue to be managed by the EPA, as part of its role as South Australia’s environmental regulator.
+These works have and continue to be managed by the EPA.

 The soil vapour testing assists in understanding whether any contamination is moving through the soil in vapour form.
 Preliminary data found trichloroethene (TCE) and tetrachloroethene (PCE) in groundwater and soil vapour at several locations within the assessment area.